Eva Tanguay: Autobiography

 At the time of her death, Tanguay was working on her autobiography, to be titled Up and Down the Ladder.
 Three excerpts from the autobiography were published in Hearst newspapers in 1946 and 1947.

 Death

 Tanguay died on January 11, 1947, aged 68, in Hollywood.
 She was interred in the Hollywood Memorial Park Cemetery, now Hollywood Forever Cemetery.

 Legacy

-In 1953, Mitzi Gaynor portrayed Eva Tanguay in a fictionalized version of her life in the Hollywood motion picture, The I Don't Care Girl.
+In 1953, Mitzi Gaynor portrayed Eva Tanguay in a fictionalized version of her life in The I Don't Care Girl.

 Family

 Tanguay married twice, although she was incorrectly reported to have been married up to four times, due in part to her 1908 public engagement to extremely popular cross-dressing performer Julian Eltinge, who played the bride while she dressed in traditional male formal attire.
 They exchanged rings but never legally wed.

 Her first marriage was to dancer John Ford in 1913, but they divorced after four years.
 Following her divorce, Tanguay was romantically linked, though never married, as was sometimes reported, to vaudeville dancer Roscoe Ails.
 She terminated the relationship after Ails's behavior became increasingly erratic and violent.

 In 1927, aged 49, Tanguay married her piano accompanist, 25-year-old Al Parado.
 Shortly after the marriage, she had it annulled on the grounds of fraud.
 She claimed that Parado had at least two other names, which he used so frequently that she was not sure which one was real.
 The marriage was actually a publicity ploy and was dissolved by Tanguay when it did not bear the intended promotional results.